Why are large numbers of red deer being killed?

 Public agency Forestry and Land Scotland said the numbers of deer had doubled since 1990.

 Red deer are celebrated in the arts, perhaps most famously in Sir Edwin Landseer's painting The Monarch of the Glen.

-Stags also appear in regimental cap badges for the Seaforth Highlanders and Gordon Highlanders, and on the crests of several Scottish clans.
+Stags also appear in regimental cap badges for the Seaforth Highlanders and Gordon Highlanders, on the crests of several Scottish clans and on the badge of Ross County FC, who are nicknamed The Staggies.

 And red deer appear to be held with affection by the public.
 A survey in 2013 on public perceptions of the deer suggested they were seen in a positive light.